Engee documentation

 Algorithms

-Block Chirp uses one of two formulas to calculate the output signal depending on the setting of the Frequency Sweep parameter.
+Block Chirp uses one of two formulas to calculate the output signal depending on the parameter setting.
+Frequency sweep.

 Equations for calculating the output signal

 The following table shows the equations used by the unit to calculate the user-defined frequency change of the output signal. , the output signal of the block and the actual frequency change of the output signal .
-The only case when the user—defined frequency change of the output signal does not match the actual output sweep is when the Frequency sweep parameter is set to Swept cosine.
+The only case when the user—defined frequency change of the output signal does not match the actual output sweep is when for the parameter Frequency sweep the value is set Swept cosine.

 The following equations apply only to unidirectional sweeps in which .
-To derive the equations for other cases, study the table and diagram in the section Frequency change formation.
+To derive the equations for other cases, study the table and diagram in the Frequency change formation section.

 The above table of equations used by the block contains the following variables: